ImperialCollegeLondon/MSE404-MM/docs/labs/lab07/readme.md

 ## Ground state structure of crystals
-We have seen how the stablest structures of molecules can be found by minimising the atomic forces in DFT.
-In principle, it is straightforward to apply the idea for the optimisation of the structures of crystals.
-However, an additional consideration arises from optimising the lattice constant of the crystal alongside the atomic positions within the unit cell.
-This leads to the need for a few more quantities.
+We have seen how the stablest structures of molecules can be determined by finding the atomic positions for which the forces vanish.
+In contrast to a molecule, the atomic structure of a crystal is specified by the atomic positions of the atoms inside the unit cell and also by the shape and size of the unit cell.
+To find the stablest atomic structure of a crystal, a few additional concepts are needed.

 ### Stress and pressure in crystals
 Mathematically, the stress is a rank-2 tensor, i.e. a matrix, $\sigma_{ij}$, defined through the relation